newaetech/chipwhisperer-tutorials/Fault_5-RSA_Fault_Attack-OPENADC-CWLITEARM.rst

 .. math:: s'^e \neq m(mod\ q) \Rightarrow s'^e - m \neq 0 (mod\ q)

-The result of this is that p will be a factor of :math:`s'^e - m`, but q and n will not be.
+The result of this is that p will be a factor of :math:`s'^e - m`, but q and N will not be.
 Since p is also a factor of N, what follows is that:

 .. math:: p = gcd(s'^e - m, N)